donkeydonki/JavaFrameworks/README.md

 ## <b>Part H:
 Add validation for between or at the maximum and minimum fields.
 The validation must include the following:</b>

-<b>- Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.</b>
+- <b>Display error messages for low inventory when adding and updating parts if the inventory is less than the minimum number of parts.</b>

 <pre>
 Modified Part.java